-This course is an extension of the course based on Mathematics of first semester namely Engineering Mathematics.
-The course is designed to inculcate its applications in relevant branch of engineering and technology using the techniques of Differentiation, Integration, Differential equations, Matrix theory and Complex numbers.
+This course is an extension of the course based on Mathematics of first semester namely Applied Mathematics.
+The course is designed to inculcate its applications in relevant branch of engineering and technology using the techniques of Differentiation, Integration, Differential equations, Matrix theory and Statistics.
 Calculus is a branch of Mathematics that calculates how matter, particles and heavenly bodies actually move.
 With calculus, we can find how the changing conditions of a system affect us, we can control a system.
 Derivatives are useful to find maxima and minima of the function, velocity and acceleration and also useful for many engineering optimization problems.
 Definite integrals are a powerful tool to help us realize and model the world around us.
 Differential equations are widely applied to model natural phenomena, engineering systems and many other situations.
 Matrix analysis is a valuable tool used in nearly all the engineering sciences.
-Complex numbers, is one of the most elegant and interesting topics in mathematics.
-Complex numbers, their algebra and geometry has always been an important tool to crack thousands of the problems based on Pure and Applied Mathematics.
-In fact, some properties are easier in complex than real variables.
-DeMoivre's Theorem is one of the most important and useful theorems which connects complex numbers and trigonometry and also helpful for obtaining relationships between trigonometric functions of multiple angles.
+Statistics can be defined as a type of mathematical analysis which involves the method of collecting and analyzing data and then summing up the data into a numerical form for a given set of factual data or real-world observations.
 This course further develops the skills and understanding of mathematical concepts which underpin the investigative tools used for modeling and analysis in a wide range of applications in engineering.